-As per RPO 8.6, this local transport strategy (LTP) for Longford is being prepared.
-The regional policy objectives for Longford
+As per Regional Policy Objective (RPO) 8.6, this local transport plan for Longford is being prepared.
+The regional policy objectives for Longford Town include:

 • To enhance accessibility and sustainable mobility within the town centre by improving links between the core and surrounding areas through the further integration of public transport, walking and cycling facilities.